 Students graduating from the Carver College of Medicine may earn a minor or minors in any degree-granting department or program in the college outside of their major department or in another college of the University by meeting that department's requirements for the minor.

 Students are expected to maintain satisfactory academic and professional standards and to demonstrate reasonable progress toward the Bachelor of Science and certificate of completion.
 Students who fail to maintain satisfactory academic progress or professional standards of behavior as determined by their program may be placed on probation or dismissed from the program.
 Probation serves as a warning that the student will not graduate unless his or her academic performance and/or professional behavior improves.

 Students on probation are restored to good standing by the program director upon evidence that the problem has been corrected.
 Such action is usually taken at the end of a semester or session.
 Entering students may be admitted on probation if they fail to meet the minimum stated standards for admission.

 Continued unsatisfactory scholarship or unprofessional behavior may result in dismissal from a program.
 Students dismissed from a program must reapply for admission through the regular, established program admissions process, following review by a faculty committee, at least four months before the requested date of readmission.

-Students placed on probation or dismissed from a program are notified in writing by the dean; copies are placed in their files.
+Students placed on probation or dismissed from a program are notified in writing; copies are placed in their files.
 An academic probation notation is placed on the transcript.

 In order to be restored to good standing, students placed on academic probation during a semester or summer session must have a University of Iowa g.p.a. and a cumulative g.p.a. of at least 2.00 by the end of the next semester (for full-time students) or by the time they have earned the next 8 s.h. (for part-time students).
 Students on academic probation who fail to meet the grade-point average requirement in the designated time frame for restoration to good standing are subject to dismissal at the end of the semester.